 Benefits of a Non-Technical Scrum Master

-Q: Should Scrum Master necessarily have a technical background?
+Q: Should a Scrum Master necessarily have a technical background?

-A Scrum Master need not necessarily know the domain details that the team members are working within.
-This is because, everyone is responsible to do certain work, such as:
+A Scrum Master need not necessarily know the domain details that the team members are working with.
+This is because everyone in the team has certain responsibilities, such as:

 - The Product Owner is responsible for having knowledge on what needs to be done

 - The development team is responsible for identifying how to execute this in a better way

 - The Scrum Master is responsible for enabling them to do what they need to do